Optimus-Ninja-Chief/Jarvis-6.3/README.md

 # Jarvis-6.3
 JARVIS

-Hello This is THe Instructions Ofr The File, Jarvis.py
+Hello These are The Instructions For The File, Jarvis.py

 PLease Make Sure You Are Running Windows OS and Running Either Ver.
 10 or 11 (Windows 11 Reccomended.)